HOW DO WE BUILD STRONG BRAIN ARCHITECTURE?

 What happens when a child serves and no one steps up to return the ball?
 Over time, failing to respond when a child reaches out will weaken brain architecture and impair the development of skills and abilities, behaviour, and health.

 Research shows that an effective way to prevent this kind of neglect is to provide more supports to families and communities.
-Learn more about overcoming neglect when you read about Toxic Stress.
+Learn more about overcoming neglect by reading about Toxic Stress.

-Most of us spend a growing portion of our day looking at screens, be they computer monitors, televisions, tablets, or smart phones.
-These devices are attractive to children too, offering entertainment and in some cases, a degree of interaction.
+Most of us spend a growing portion of our day looking at screens, be they computer monitors, televisions, tablets, or smartphones.
+These devices are also attractive to children, as they offer entertainment and, in some cases, a degree of interaction.

-Technology is here to stay so it’s important to consider media use within the broader context of daily experiences that are important for healthy brain development: children need adequate sleep, opportunities to play with caregivers and peers, time for family meals and activities, time for homework if they are in school, and most importantly, time for lots of rich serve and return interactions throughout their day.
-If there is time left in the day once these needs are met, screens can be used with caregiver supervision that’s appropriate for the development age and stage of the child.
-Remember, all media is educational—for better or worse.
-It can help teach literacy skills just as easily as it can teach attitudes and beliefs about ourselves, others, and the world around us.
+Technology is here to stay, so it’s important to consider its use within the broader context of daily experiences that are important for healthy brain development: children need adequate sleep, opportunities to play with caregivers and peers, time for family meals and activities, time for homework if they are in school, and, most importantly, time for lots of rich serve-and-return interactions throughout their day.
+If there is time left in the day once these needs are met, devices can be used with caregiver supervision that is appropriate for the development, age and stage of the child.
+Remember, these devices are educational—for better or worse.
+They can help teach literacy skills just as easily as they can help teach attitudes and beliefs about ourselves, others, and the world around us.
 This means that any media content a child is exposed to needs to be appropriate for both the child and for the intended use.

 For example, it has been known for some time that the quality of the infant-caregiver relationship has an impact on emotional regulation and sensitivity to stress in children.
 Positive, nurturing relationships help children learn how to control their emotions and cope with positive and tolerable stress.
 Toxic stress results in anxiety and a greater sensitivity to stress in children—and this heightened sensitivity endures into adulthood long after the toxic stress has occurred.
 More recent research has revealed the mechanism behind these phenomena: the infant-caregiver relationship alters the expression of the genes responsible for regulating emotions and stress through an epigenetic change.
 In this way, early experiences can be biologically embedded in our brains and bodies and produce long-lasting changes in our behaviour.